jeffpar/pcjs/blog/_posts/2023/2023-09-05-wrapping-up-support-for-fat.md

     ; This code is executed ONLY if the OEM signature contained "IBM  2.0" (well, technically, the ; previous code didn't care what came before the "2"; normally it's a space but it could be anything).
     ;
-    ; Anyway, this is the only code here honors the BPB values.
+    ; Anyway, this is the only code that actually honors the BPB values.
     ;
     &0070:14E7 26A11300         MOV      AX,ES:[0013]       ; AX = total sectors
     &0070:14EB 48               DEC      AX                 ; subtract 1 (assumes reserved sectors == 1?)